|Keener rolls a joint for Cusack and Diaz in Being John Malkovich

 The film has a rare appearance from Orson Bean, who found his experience smoking marijuana with Lord Buckley in the 1940s "quite wonderful."
 Keener was nominated for an Oscar and a Golden Globe for her role, as was writer Charlie Kaufman (he took the BAFTA).
 Malkovich got an American Comedy Award, and deserved it.
 Still, I think my favorite moment is when it's revealed why the chimp has post-traumatic stress.
 "You don't know how lucky you are being a monkey," Craig tells him.
 "Because consciousness is a terrible curse."

 Kaufman's encore Adaptation is also a writing and acting wonder: Nicolas Cage plays both Kaufman and his brainless but strangely successful twin/alter ego.
-Cage's Kaufman is attempting to write an adaptation of The Orchid Thief for the screen and...I won't reveal the plot except to say when it goes sensational, drugs are involved and Meryl Streep is a wonder.
+Cage's Kaufman is attempting to write an adaptation of The Orchid Thief for the screen and...I won't reveal the plot except to say when it goes sensational, drugs are involved and Meryl Streep is, of course, superb.